trevorfortner/Criminal-Intent/README.md

 ## 2. Running the Program
 The repo contains the .jar file (Criminal Intent.jar on the main folder of the repo) which should be everything needed to run the file.
 In case you wanted to compile the source code yourself, this section will also include instructions for that.
 ### 2.1 Running from the .jar file
-Double-click Criminal Intent.jar in the main folder.
+Download the repo, then double-click Criminal Intent.jar in the main folder.
 The game will start to run from there.
 ### 2.2 Compiling and Running from Command Line
 See Compilation Instructions.md in the Docs folder for detailed instructions.